USDA-SCINet/scinet-site/pages/support/FAQs.md

 Policy and development questions should be directed to the SCINet program manager, Rob Butler, or to your area representatives on the SCINet Scientific Advisory Committee (SAC), see the [SCINet Organization]({{ site.baseurl }}/about/organization/) page.

 ### How do I use Basecamp?
 Basecamp  has been replaced by [SCINet Forum](https://forum.scinet.usda.gov).
-SCINet documentation previously available on Basecamp can now be found in the User Guides section of the [SCINet website](https://scinet.usda.gov).
+SCINet documentation previously available on Basecamp can now be found in the User Guides section of the [SCINet website]({{ site.baseurl }})/guides.

 ### How do I acknowledge SCINet in my publications?